 As can be seen for every impact already possible methods are available for a detailed quantification of these impacts into benefits.
 Also with the benefits it is important to identify between who ‘receives’ the benefits since this will allow us to quantify not only an overall result for the use cases but also specify costs and benefits for specific stakeholders.

-DRAGON specific
+DRAGON-specific

 For every use case the expected impacts have already been classified within WP2.
 Within WP3 the following steps have been followed to allow for a proper identification of costs and benefits of the specific use cases: